r3zound/hassio-addons/README.md

 # Home Assistant Add-ons Repository

 Welcome to the Home Assistant Add-ons repository by djhui!
-This repository contains custom add-ons for enhancing your Home Assistant experience.
+This repository contains custom add-ons designed to enhance your Home Assistant experience.

-## Available Add-ons

-### VoceChat Server

-VoceChat is an open-source, self-hosted chat platform that provides a secure and customizable communication solution.

-**Features:**
-- Self-hosted chat server
-- Persistent data storage
-- Easy integration with Home Assistant
-- Secure communication
-- Customizable settings

 ## Installation

 To add this repository to your Home Assistant instance: